 We built our Social Security and Medicare systems because they are the most efficient, secure, universal and fair ways for Americans to achieve income security in retirement, and health security in retirement and disability.
-We built our Medicaid system so that Americans of modest means can have access to the fundamental human right of health care.

 As important as these protections are today, the need for them will only increase in the coming years.
 Income growth is, at best, slow for most of today's workers, and income inequality is higher than it has been in nearly a century.
 Jobs are less secure, and many workers have sustained substantial losses of home equity and other savings.
 Furthermore, most employers who historically offered supplements to Social Security have terminated traditional pension plans, replacing them with far more risky and inadequate 401(k)-style savings accounts.